zendfi/docs/docs/docs/api/payments.md

 # Payments API

-Our payment API is how you accept crypto payments from your customers.
-This guide covers everything from creating simple payments to advanced features like pay-what-you-want pricing and payment splits.
+Accept crypto payments from customers with instant settlement to your wallet.
+Support for USDC, SOL, and USDT on Solana.

 ## Overview